Skip to content

 The image is attached and displayed at a smaller aspect ratio in the journal card field.

-3. To tag or mention a team member in the journal card:
+3. To mention a team member in the journal card:

 • Type the @ (at) symbol, which displays a drop-down list of team members assigned to the same project.